The Fragility of Sparsity: Efficiency gains under sparsity

 \begin{lemma} Consider the model in \cref{eq:outcome,eq:p_score}.
 Under~\Cref{assumption:an_long},

 \end{lemma}

-While \ac{OLS} remains asymptotically normal, its asymptotic variance is in general larger than the semiparametric efficiency bound unless $p/n\to 0$.
+The fact that \ac{OLS} remains asymptotically normal in the regime $p\asymp n$ is not new---results similar to \Cref{theorem:asymptotic_normality} appeared previously in, for instance, \textcite{cjn18} who build on earlier work by \textcite{mammen93}.
+We state it here under a simpler set of assumptions to allow us to consider its implications for potential efficiency gains.
+To this end, observe that the asymptotic variance is in general larger than the semiparametric efficiency bound unless $p/n\to 0$.
 In particular, when the errors $U_{i}$ are homoskedastic, the efficient standard error is given by the square root of

 in the sense that the semiparametric efficiency bound is given by the probability limit of $\ss_{*}^{2}/n$ \parencite[see, e.g.,][]{robinson88}.
 Semiparametrically efficient estimators $\hat{\beta}^{*}$ of $\beta$ thus need to satisfy